Skip to main content

 What do I need to do to remortgage?

-Before approving your remortgage, your lender will want details of the rental income you receive, as well as information on any other properties in your portfolio.
+Before approving your remortgage, your lender will want details of the rental income you get, as well as information on any other properties in your portfolio.
 It may be useful to organise these before submitting your application.

 Types of buy to let remortgages